ciarramarielle/ciarramarielle.github.io/README.md

 node server.js
 ```
 ##### To run on Firefox
-> Open browser at <host>:8080/
+> Open browser at localhost:8080/

 ##### [DRAFT] To run on Chrome for dev purposes:
-Chrome does not support CORS
+> Chrome does not support CORS (cannot get 3rd party API results thru localhost).
+As a workaround, this will disable web security for that instance of Chrome.
 ```
 "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe"
 --user-data-dir="C:/Chrome dev session2" --disable-web-security
 ```

-> This will disable web security for that instance of Chrome.